rbeerwerth/BornAgain-website/content/documentation/working-with-python/material-types/index.md

 {{< /highlight >}}

-Here `sld_real` and `sld_imag` are the real and imaginary parts of material scattering length density (SLD) according to the following convention:
+Here `sld_real` and `sld_imag` are the real and imaginary parts of the material scattering length density (SLD) according to the following convention:

 $$SLD = sld\_\{real\} - i \cdot sld\_\{imag\}$$